rushatgabhane/Claire/README.md

-# Claire - Smart Home for the paralyzed
+# Claire - Smart Assistant for the paralyzed

 Control IoT devices like light, fan, climate control using **iris movements** like gaze left, right, and up.